-I'm a Consultant/Systems Integrator that is doing work for a customer with Sencha Ext JS / GXT.
+I'm a Consultant/Systems Integrator that is doing work for a customer with Sencha Ext JS and Sencha GXT.
 Do I need a license?
 Does my customer need a license?

 Yes, either your or your customer will need to purchase licenses for the framework.
 The minimum order is 5 developer licenses.
 Your developers must always be licensed.
 You must also ensure that your customer has their own licenses for any application you develop for them with Sencha Ext JS or Sencha GXT on a work for hire basis (where a third party would own the IP of the application and would require distribution rights).